AzureOps/CodeLabs-GameDev-6-Azure/README.md

 Microsoft Azure provides hundreds of features game developers can take advantage of.
 One of them is Mobile Apps.

-1. Go to [Azure Portal](http://windowsazure.com) and click Portal.
-If necessary, create a free account with Azure.
+1. If you already have an Azure account go to [Azure Portal](http://portal.azure.com) or you can open a free one-month trial [Free Azure One-Month Trial](https://azure.microsoft.com/en-us/pricing/free-trial/).
 Inside of the Azure portal, simply select **New | Web + Mobile | Mobile App**, which is the starting point to configure your Azure Mobile App backend.

 	![Create Azure Mobile App](Images/azure-create-mobile-app.png?raw=true "Create Azure Mobile App")